How do I set up an account with World Arts?

 This can become a confusing answer.
 We will attempt to simplify it somewhat.

 We will describe all color as a spectrum.
 There is a color spectrum containing all colors that are visible to our eyes.
-But, we know that there are colors outside of those that can be seen; ultra-violet and infa-red.
+But, we know that there are colors outside of those that cannot be seen: ultraviolet and infared.
 So we describe color that can be seen as being colors within the Visible Spectrum.

 Your computer’s operating system organizes the display screen into a grid of x and y coordinates, like a checkerboard.
 Each little box on the screen is called a “pixel” (short for “picture element”).
 Colors appearing on your monitor are produced by varying the intensity (value) of red, green and blue (RGB) light striking each pixel.

-The number of colors in the spectral range that can be manufactured using RGB transmitted light are greater than those that can be being produced with CMYK printing ink.
-This explains why there are colors that can be seen on your monitor that will appear differently on in print.
+The number of colors in the spectral range that can be manufactured using RGB transmitted light as on a monitor, are greater than those that can be produced with CMYK printing ink.
+This explains why there are colors that can be seen on your monitor that will appear differently in print.

 What is a proof and why is it important that I look at it?